hungchun0201/NTUclassCrawler/readme.md

-  -h, --help            show this help message and exit --semester SEMESTER   Select the semester you want to query --delay-time DELAY    Set the delay time between each request -p PAGE, --page PAGE  Assign the maximum page
+  -h, --help            show this help message and exit --semester SEMESTER   Select the semester you want to query --delay-time DELAY    Set the delay time between each request -p PAGE, --page PAGE  Assign the maximum page of each day.
   -s [SAVE], --save [SAVE]
                         Store the result.
 You can specify your filename.
                         Please use .xls or .xlsx as filename extension.